dgerabagi/data-curation-environment/flattened_repo.md

 2.  **Backend (`fs.service.ts`):**
     *   **In-Memory Cache:** A new private cache will be added: `private wordTextCache = new Map<string, { text: string; tokenCount: number }>();`.
     *   **New IPC Handler (`RequestWordToText`):**
-        *   This handler will receive a file path for a `.docx` file.
+        *   This handler will receive a file path.
         *   It will first check the `wordTextCache`.
-        *   If not cached, it will read the file buffer.
+        *   **If the file is a `.doc` (legacy format):** It will cache a specific "Unsupported Format" message and a token count of 0, then notify the client.
-        *   It will use `mammoth.extractRawText({ buffer })` to get the plain text content.
-        *   It will calculate the token count, store the result in the cache, and then return it.
+        *   **If the file is a `.docx` (modern format):** It will read the file buffer, use `mammoth.extractRawText({ buffer })` to get the plain text content, calculate the token count, store the result in the cache, and then return it.
         *   It will send an `UpdateNodeStats` message back to the client with the new token count.

 3.  **Frontend (`view.tsx`):**
-    *   **On-Demand Extraction:** The main `updateCheckedFiles` function will be modified.
-When a path ending in `.docx` is checked for the first time, it will send a `RequestWordToText` message to the backend.
+    *   **On-Demand Extraction:** The main `updateCheckedFiles` function (and the `useEffect` for restored selections) will be modified.
+When a path ending in `.docx` or `.doc` is checked, it will send a `RequestWordToText` message to the backend.

 4.  **Backend (`flattener.service.ts`):**
     *   **Virtual Content Retrieval:** The `getFileStatsAndContent` method will be updated.
-    *   If it encounters a file path ending in `.docx`, it will retrieve the text from the `wordTextCache` in the `FSService` instead of reading the binary file.
+    *   If it encounters a file path ending in `.docx` or `.doc`, it will retrieve the text from the `wordTextCache` in the `FSService` instead of reading the binary file.
+If the cached content is the "Unsupported Format" message, that will be used as the file's content.

 5.  **UI & Configuration:**
     *   **IPC:** A new `ClientToServerChannel.RequestWordToText` will be added.